jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "mawnZtF8wxu9"}

 But here rather than printing the value, we're getting some kind of `Traced` object.
-You'll encounter this frequently when inspecting the progress of JAX programs: tracers are the mechanism that JAX uses to implement transformations like `jit` and `grad`, and you can read more about them in [JAX Key Concepts: Tracing](https://jax.readthedocs.io/en/latest/key-concepts.html#tracing).
+You'll encounter this frequently when inspecting the progress of JAX programs: tracers are the mechanism that JAX uses to implement transformations like `jax.jit` and `jax.grad`, and you can read more about them in [JAX Key Concepts: Tracing](https://jax.readthedocs.io/en/latest/key-concepts.html#tracing).

-For our purposes, the workaround is to use another tool from the [Debugging runtime values](https://jax.readthedocs.io/en/latest/debugging/index.html#interactive-inspection-with-jax-debug) link above: namely `jax.debug.print`, which lets us print runtime values even when they're traced:
+In this example, the workaround is to use another tool from the [Debugging runtime values](https://jax.readthedocs.io/en/latest/debugging/index.html#interactive-inspection-with-jax-debug) guide: namely [`jax.debug.print`](https://jax.readthedocs.io/en/latest/_autosummary/jax.debug.print.html#jax.debug.print), which allows us to print runtime values even when they're traced:

 ```{code-cell}
 :id: wziDzgdTuloK